Sharing APIs

-You can easily share your APIs with other individual users and teams on SwaggerHub.
-The way you share an API depends on whether it is public or private and on the access level (designer or consumer) you want other people to have.
+You can easily share your APIs with other users and teams on SwaggerHub.
+How you share an API depends on whether it is public or private and on the access level (designer or consumer) you want other people to have.

 Grant consumer (view) access

 Public APIs are visible to anyone on SwaggerHub – both registered users and anonymous viewers.
-To share your public API with other users, simply copy your API link from the browser’s address bar and send it to your colleagues, partners or customers:
+To share your public API with other users, copy your API link from the browser’s address bar and send it to your colleagues, partners, or customers:

 Copying API URL from browser address bar